All Episodes

 And nowhere in sight has been George W. Bush.

-Once again, illustrating the man simply is tone-deaf and simply doesn't care, folks.
+Once again, illustrating the man simply is tone deaf and simply doesn't care, folks.

-And uh, where's Bush?
+And where's Bush?

-All right, other news, uh ladies and gentlemen.
+All right, other news, ladies and gentlemen.

-This saw this last night.
+Saw this last night.

-This is one of those stories you find, so glad I have a radio show tomorrow.
+This is one of those stories you find.

-Amid the chaos and confusion that engulfed the New Orleans area after Hurricane Katrina struck, a local congressman used National Guard troops to check on his property and to rescue his personal belongings, even while New Orleans residents were trying to get rescued from rooftops, ABC News has learned.
+Amid the chaos and confusion that engulfed New Orleans after her, this ABC story, by the way, amid the chaos and confusion that engulfed the New Orleans area after Hurricane Katrina struck, a local congressman used National Guard troops to check on his property and to rescue his personal belongings, even while New Orleans residents were trying to get rescued from rooftops, ABC News has learned.

-Representative William Jefferson, Democrat Louisiana, who represents New Orleans and is a senior member of the powerful Ways and Means Committee, was allowed through the military blockade set up around the city to reach the Superdome where thousands of evacuees had been taken.
+On Friday, September 2nd, five days after Katrina van den Hoovel hit the Gulf Coast, Representative William Jefferson, Democrat Louisiana, who represents New Orleans and is a senior member of the Powerful Ways and Means Committee, was allowed through the military blockade set up around the city to reach the Superdome where thousands of evacuees had been taken.

-Military sources tell ABC News that Jefferson, an eight-term Democrat Congressman, asked the National Guard that night to take him on a tour of the flooded portions of his district.
+Military sources tell ABC News that Jefferson, an eight-term Democrat congressman, asked the National Guard that night to take him on a tour of the flooded portions of his district.

-A five-ton military truck and a half dozen military police were dispatched.
+A five-ton military truck and a half-dozen military police were dispatched.

 Lieutenant Colonel Pete Schneider of the Louisiana National Guard tells ABC News that during the tour, Congressman William Jefferson, Democrat Louisiana, asked that the truck take him to his home on Marengo Street in the affluent uptown neighborhood in his congressional district.